 Upon the completion of an initial public offering ("IPO"), all outstanding shares of existing common stock and all outstanding shares of convertible preferred stock will be converted into Class B common stock.
 In addition, the outstanding warrant to purchase shares of convertible preferred stock will automatically convert into a warrant to purchase shares of Class B common stock.
-We will also pay a cumulative dividend in cash to the holders of our Series A convertible preferred stock.
-Accordingly, the accompanying unaudited pro forma balance sheet as of December 31, 2016 has been prepared assuming (i) the conversion of all outstanding shares of convertible preferred stock into an aggregate of 18,163,158 shares of Class B common stock, (ii) the reclassification of our preferred stock warrant liability of \$0.9 million to stockholders' deficit and (iii) the reclassification of the cumulative dividend of \$7.2 million included in the redemption value of the Series A convertible preferred stock into other current liabilities.
+We will also pay a cumulative dividend in cash to the holders of our Series A convertible preferred stock upon the conversion of their shares of preferred stock into Class B common stock, which will occur immediately prior to the closing of the IPO.
+Accordingly, the accompanying unaudited pro forma balance sheet as of December 31, 2016 has been prepared assuming (i) the conversion of all outstanding shares of convertible preferred stock into an aggregate of 18,163,158 shares of Class B common stock, (ii) the reclassification of our preferred stock warrant liability of \$0.9 million to stockholders' deficit and (iii) the reclassification of the cumulative dividend of \$7.2 million included in the redemption value of the Series A convertible preferred stock into other current liabilities and the cash payment of that cumulative dividend immediately prior to the closing of the IPO.